 The Mattoon, IL native earned his bachelor's degree in Recreation, Sport, & Tourism from Illinois in 2007 and his master's degree in Sport Administration in 2008, also from Illinois.
 The former Illini baseball standout was a member 2005 Big Ten Championship squad, and lettered the four years he competed.

 Judi Kessler began her tenure with the Arizona Athletics Department in April 1984.
-Kessler’s current role is Associate Athletics Director for Major Gifts and Development.
+Kessler's current role is Associate Athletics Director for Major Gifts and Development.
 She is responsible for identifying, cultivating and securing major gifts for the Capital Campaign.
-With over 14 years of development experience, she played a key role in five major capital campaigns undertaken by Arizona Athletics including the state-of-art $72 million Lowell-Stevens Football Facility, the $30 million Phase 1 of the McKale Center Renovation Project and the recent $7.5 million Ginny L. Clements Academic Center.
-Kessler is one of only a few staff to secure multiple million-dollar gifts for these campaigns, and over $33 million overall to benefit Arizona Athletics.
+With over 15 years of development experience, she played a key role in six major capital campaigns undertaken by Arizona Athletics including the state-of-art $72 million Lowell-Stevens Football Facility, the $30 million Phase 1 of the McKale Center Renovation Project, the $7.5 million Ginny L. Clements Academic Center, and currently, the 4+1 Facility Projects totaling $66 million, which includes the Cole and Jeannie Davis Sports Center.
+Kessler is one of only a few staff to secure multiple million-dollar gifts for these campaigns, and over $40 million overall to benefit Arizona Athletics.

 When Kessler initially joined the staff in April 1984, she was a bookkeeper and gift processor with the Wildcat Club.
 In October 1985, she was promoted to Coordinator of the Wildcat Club.
 From 1991-1997, Kessler was the Director of Priority Seating.
 In December 1997, as Director of Donor Relations and Priority Seating, her responsibilities were expanded to include overseeing the Wildcat Club priority-seating program, the parking benefit program, and coordinating the post-season ticket allocation for Arizona Athletics.
 In October 2002, Kessler became an Assistant Athletics Director for Wildcat Club and Annual Giving.
 She oversaw the annual giving program, the gift club level benefit program, and served as a development officer in helping to raise funds for Campaign Arizona.